CFWLoader/Network-Components/README.md

 # Network-Components

+## This branch is almost a copy of muduo and those are some modify of the original muduo.

 This project is linux-based library network components and using c++ 11 programming priciples.<br/>

 ### Document 'nc-lib' is the components I encapsulated from linux C interface to C++ classes.<br/>